 Fortunately, this turned out to be a little easier than it might be for others.
 It turns out my brother is a full-time WordPress developer.
 So I asked if he would code everything.
 By the next week, we had something put together and running on woorkup.
-Now, obviously not everyone has a family member who is a WP developer.
+Now, obviously, not everyone has a family member who is a WP developer.
 I lucked out there.
 So if you are needing to find a reputable WordPress developer, reach out to the community first and ask before simply outsourcing things.
 Finding a partner, not just a developer could be one of your greatest assets later down the road.

 There are a lot of great resources out there.
-First you might want to check out our blog post on where to find and hire WordPress developers.
+First, you might want to check out our blog post on where to find and hire WordPress developers.
 David also has a great post on 7 ways to find the best WordPress developers.
 And don’t forget the WordPress Facebook groups where you could ask for some quick recommendations, or even find a potential partner.

 2. Demand Turned into a Product

 About 6 months went by where we were running our homegrown plugin on woorkup.
 We instantly saw increases in clicks, signups, and affiliate sales across the board.
-The ability to target a coupon to a specific post and then have it scroll with the user, was something that increased affiliate sales overnight.
-During those 6 months, I noticed that I kept getting inquires from people asking about the plugin I was using to display coupons on my site, and where they could purchase it.
+The ability to target a coupon to a specific post and then have it scroll with the user was something that increased affiliate sales overnight.
+During those 6 months, I noticed that I kept getting inquiries from people asking about the plugin I was using to display coupons on my site, and where they could purchase it.
 For quite a while I simply responded saying it was something we had custom built and it wasn’t available for sale.